 4. TERMS OF OFFICE

-The Executive Council members will serve for a minimum of two years but with the expectation of a maximum 4 years.
-Initial appointments will be staggered, so that only a maximum of 2 Executive members will rotate out of these positions every 2 years.
+The Executive Council members (Chairperson, Vice-Chairperson, Secretary, Treasurer) will serve for a minimum of two years but with the expectation of a maximum 4 years.
+Initial appointments will be staggered, so that only a maximum of 2 Executive members will rotate out of these position every 2 years.
 Executive Officers can either have been previous serving members of Council and can remain on Council after their Executive term is completed but can only serve a maximum of a total of 6 years on Council.
 Term dates shall be made in reference to the biennial World Congress of Cardiology.

 The Chair will serve for a minimum of two years.
 It is hoped that the Vice-Chair will be the incoming Chairperson (intention must be made known one year before WCC).
 To support smooth succession, the Secretary shall strive to identify incoming Executive Council members one year before the WCC.
 These incoming Executive Council members shall serve in a “shadow / training” capacity for the year to facilitate on-boarding and role transition.

 The ICCPR Council Terms of Reference will be reviewed as needed and no less frequently than every two years and updates circulated to members.

 - A quorum of members (10%) must be present before voting at a meeting can proceed.

 - The Council will make decisions by a simple majority+1 if consensus is not achievable.
 If a decision is required and a quorum is not present, the decision will be voted on by alternate means (e.g., eVote).

 - Additional non-Board members or technical experts may be invited to attend part or all of a meeting(s) as a guest at the request of the Chairperson on behalf of the Council to provide advice and assistance where necessary.
 They will have no voting rights.